software-mansion/protostar/website/docs/cairo-1/06-interacting-with-starknet/03-declare.md

 ## Usage example

 :::note
 Building a contract before running `declare-cairo1` is not required.
-Protostar will build a contract for declaration under the hood.
+Protostar builds a contract during declaration under the hood. under the hood.
 :::